 Council mergers, Independent Local Government Review Panel & Fit for the Future

-This would create a new council of 274,000 residents spanning the eastern suburbs from Watsons Bay to La Perouse and deliver significant cost savings.
+Randwick, Waverley and Woollahra Councils are proposed to merge to create a new eastern suburbs council of 274,000 residents spanning the eastern suburbs from Watsons Bay to La Perouse.

 The proposal was on public exhibition in January and February 2016.

-In May 2016, the NSW Government announced the creation of 19 new councils by merging councils.
+In May 2016, the NSW Government announced the creation of 19 new councils by merging 42 councils across the state.
 However the proposed Randwick, Waverley and Woollahra merger was not included because of ongoing legal action by Woollahra Council.
-The Minister said this merger has "support in principle".

 In April and May 2016, Randwick and Waverley Councils partnered to run a public naming competition for the new council.
 Hundreds of residents took part and the winning name, which was also the most popular, was 'Eastern Beaches Council'.